viimarautia/viimarautia.github.io/cmdline_course.md

 We also learnt about environment variables in UNIX systems and how changing these variables can alter the system.
 After that we set up our own configuration file to keep some of the variables if we so wished.

-This was my personal favourite subject in this course.
+This was my personal favourite subject of this course.
 I had no previous knowledge of scripting so the quiz was challenging at times but in a way that made me want to try harder and learn more.